MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementIntent.md

     - `[Keywords <String[]>]`: Keywords associated with the setting
     - `[PlaceholderText <String>]`: Placeholder text as an example of valid input
     - `[ValueType <DeviceManangementIntentValueType?>]`: deviceManangementIntentValueType
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Settings <IMicrosoftGraphDeviceManagementSettingInstance[]>]`: The settings this category contains
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DefinitionId <String>]`: The ID of the setting definition for this instance
     - `[ValueJson <String>]`: JSON representation of the value

-DEVICESETTINGSTATESUMMARIES <IMicrosoftGraphDeviceManagementIntentDeviceSettingStateSummary\[]>: Collection of settings and their states and counts of devices that belong to corresponding state for all settings within the intent
+`DEVICESETTINGSTATESUMMARIES <IMicrosoftGraphDeviceManagementIntentDeviceSettingStateSummary[]>`: Collection of settings and their states and counts of devices that belong to corresponding state for all settings within the intent
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CompliantCount <Int32?>]`: Number of compliant devices
   - `[ConflictCount <Int32?>]`: Number of devices in conflict
   - `[ErrorCount <Int32?>]`: Number of error devices